Aktion Gitter: Implementation

 The arrests went ahead as instructed, in the small hours, either by Gestapo officers acting alone or by Gestapo officers acting in partnership with local police officers.
 Estimates indicate that approximately 5,000 were arrested across Germany, and most were promptly delivered to the closest concentration camp.
-Some of the concentration camps receiving the largest numbers of "Aktion Gitter" detainees were at Neuengamme near Hamburg (650), Buchenwald near Weimar (742) and Dachau near Munich (860).
+Some of the concentration camps receiving the largest numbers of Gitter detainees were at Neuengamme near Hamburg (650), Buchenwald near Weimar (742) and Dachau near Munich (860).
 In Berlin detainees were taken to the main Gestapo prison in Prince Albrecht Street, and a large number from this area were also sent to Ravensbrück.
-The arrests had in many cases been undertaken on the basis of out of date lists: many of those arrested were old and ill, and had not been involved in politics for more than ten years.
+The arrests had in many cases been undertaken on the basis of out-of-date lists: many of those arrested were old and ill, and had not been involved in politics for more than ten years.
 Some of those arrested had already been arrested during the immediate aftermath of the Nazi takeover in 1933, but subsequently released.
 Others found themselves arrested for the first time.
 Many were released after a few months in response to protests from family members.

-"Aktion Gewitter" presents us with a purely arbitrary action, a sudden and yet minutely executed hunting down across the whole of Germany.
+Aktion Gewitter was a purely arbitrary action, a sudden and yet minutely executed hunting down across the whole of Germany.
 Only a few historians appreciate that this "Aktion" has absolutely no automatic connection with [the assassination plot of] 20 July.